-Sporty 3D Component Model Drivers for Layout in PCB Design
+Sporty 3D Component Part Models Drivers for Layout in PCB Design

 Driving for most of us is an intuitive utility given the majority’s need to move around our current infrastructure.
 Many of us don’t think twice as we grab the car keys and head to the store for another latte.
 Although complex machines, drivers intuitively rely on fingertip commands to move the car down the road.

 Using PCB layout tools could be the same with cleverly built platforms emphasizing ease of use over knowledge of intricate operational details.
 As the industry continues evolving, it relies on its users to learn intricate and cumbersome commands incidental to the final result.
 Rather than having commands that directly drive a need, intelligence is needed to unravel process steps before performing the final action.
 Couldn’t unnecessary commands be hidden from the platforms?

 Finding proper schematic capture tools to document your board and components throughout your design process can help.
 But if the software doesn’t support collaboration or doesn’t include everything you need, then what good is it?
 Vendors include ancillary steps to layout a printed circuit board, but think about it: would you be driving a car if you had to bring your own steering wheel?

 Using present day PCB layout tools can seem archaic when simple commands require lengthy setup.
 Having placeholder 3D models within a component that the is unable to modify is perplexing.
 Looking to update the rudimentary 3D model becomes impossible.
 The model offered in the EDA tool is locked with no easy access for updating.